Building and Running Signomix Locally

 Modify the contents of the /etc/hosts file by adding the following lines:

-If not done before, clone all required repositories to the <WORKSPACE> working folder .
-This is facilitated by the init-dev-environment.sh script in the signomix repository.
-This script clones the required repositories and creates the folders that must be mounted as volumens for the docker containers.
+If you haven’t done so already, clone all required repositories into the <WORKSPACE> working directory.
+The init-dev-environment.sh script in the signomix repository makes this easier.
+This script clones the required repositories and creates the folders that must be mounted as volumes for Docker containers.

 Some configuration parameters should not be stored in publicly accessible repositories.
-This applies, for example, to logins, passwords or API tokens.
-Signomix uses two Docker Compose mechanisms to solve this problem:
+This applies, for example, to usernames, passwords, or API tokens.
+Signomix uses two Docker Compose mechanisms to address this issue:

 • Docker Compose Secrets - https://docs.docker.com/compose/how-tos/use-secrets/

-• docker Compose' s env_file attribute - https://docs.docker.com/compose/how-tos/environment-variables/set-environment-variables/#use-the-env_file-attribute
+• the Docker Compose ` env_file ` attribute - https://docs.docker.com/compose/how-tos/environment-variables/set-environment-variables/#use-the-env_file-attribute

-The init-dev-environment.sh script copies a set of settings files to the .secrets directory in the user's home directory (see init-runtime-environment.sh).
+The init-dev-environment.sh script copies a set of configuration files to the .secrets directory in the user’s home directory (see: init-runtime-environment.sh).

 Before running Signomix, review the contents of the files in the ~/.secrets directory and replace the settings with your own.

-In case there are no local code changes, you can download the latest code versions from the repositories before calling the above command.
-This is facilitated by the pull-repositories.sh script
+If there are no local changes to the code, you can download the latest versions of the code from the repositories before running the command above.
+The pull-repositories.sh script makes this easier

 ./pull-repositories.sh